-Lettuce is susceptible to a viral dieback caused by the lettuce necrotic stunt virus.
-Formally called ‘tomato bushy stunt virus’, this pathogen causes stunting, leathery, dark inner leaves, and rotted areas on outer leaves.
+Lettuce is susceptible to viral dieback caused by the lettuce necrotic stunt virus.
+This pathogen causes stunting, leathery, dark inner leaves, and rotted areas on outer leaves.

-Apple, citrus, stone fruits, and pear are susceptible to bacterial blast, blight, and cankers, all of which are caused by Pseudomonas syringae.
+Apple, citrus, pear, and stone fruits are susceptible to bacterial blast, blight, and cankers, all caused by Pseudomonas syringae.
 This pathogen kills flower clusters and nearby leaves, along with twig tips.
 Fireblight is another bacterial infection that causes twig dieback.
-This disease is easy to spot because the dead twigs curl themselves into a shepherd’s crook shape.
+This disease is easy to spot because the dead twigs curl into a shepherd’s crook shape.
 Watch for fireblight in June.
-Huanglongbing, a deadly disease of citrus, includes twig dieback as one of its early symptoms.
+Huanglongbing, a deadly citrus disease, includes twig dieback as one of its early symptoms.

 How to prevent dieback

-Clearly, there are many causes of dieback.
-Taking the time to determine the reason for twigs and stems dying back can help you find an effective treatment.
+There are many causes of dieback.
+Determine the reason behind dieback to find an effective treatment.

 You can grow a surprising amount of food in your own yard.
 Ask me how!